-application for 1915(c) HCBS Waiver: AL.1746.R00.00 - Oct 01, 2021 Page 38 of 378 Other: Specify: Appendix B 3: Participant Access and Eligibility В -2: Individual Cost Limit (2 of 2) specify t of Implementation of the Individual Cost Limit.
-When an individual cost limit is specified procedures that are followed to determine in advance of waiver entrance that the indissured within the cost limit: as follow Enro Enro Enro home/ap Enro limits for the waiver enrollment groups are implemented based on eligibility for each resews: ollment Group 1: Cost Limit = \$12,000 ollment Group 2: Cost Limit = \$15,000 ollment Group 3: Cost Limit = \$30,000 (living with family/natural supports) OR \$45,000 partment owned/rented by the person) ollment Group 4: Cost Limit = \$65,000 OR \$100,000 (if exceptional behavioral/needs) urollment Group 5: Cost Limit = \$22,000 indication c.
-The expeople's allowing d.
-The prince in excess meet and the covere.
-The Prince individual f.
-For incomplicate added of amount prioritization used for the waiting list indicates the services which the person is likely to a conformal or on of who is likely not to need to exceed the cost limit.
-Inducation done prior to enrollment lays out the various services available and how they can be served in the most cost-effective ways, thus ensuring needs can be addressed both effecting most all individuals to be served within the cost limit.
-Inducation and will not proceed, without requesting prior at the soft the cost limit (as described in section B.2.c below), if the cost of the most cost-effect individual's needs will exceed the limit.
-There is also flexibility for specific services self-erage most often will allow the planning team develop a plan within the individual cost limit.
-CP is assessed for cost and assistance with appropriately revising the plan in a way that it will be provided to the planning team if it exceeds the limit. dividuals with plans that include services subject to rate increases in a future waiver reneation, if the individual cost limit will be exceeded due to the rate increases, and not because a additional units of service for services already in the plan are added, the cost limit may of the calculated rate increases to accommodate the impact of these rate increases for as sessary to ensure no reduction in service utilization must occur if there has been no reduction an be used to meet tive and cost-effectively, athorization for services etive services necessary to lected, and the scope of imit.
-Is acceptable to the eval or amendment se additional services are be exceeded by the long as this continues to added or additional units of service for services already in the plan are added, the cost limit may be exceeded by the amount of the calculated rate increases to accommodate the impact of these rate increases for as long as this continues to be necessary to ensure no reduction in service utilization must occur if there has been no reduction in assessed need. g.
-To prevent institutionalization, the planning team can request prior authorization for services in excess of the cost limit (as described in section B.2.c below) if those services are both effective and the most cost-effective in meeting the individual's needs.
-An individual may request a fair hearing if denied waiver entrance or if denied a service due to a cost limit c.
+Application fo or 1915(c) HCBS Waiver: AL.1746.R00.01 - Oct 01, 2022 (as of Oct 01, 2022) Page 40 of 38 Other: Specify: Appendix B : Participant Access and Eligibility -2: Individual Cost Limit (2 of 2) specify t of Implementation of the Individual Cost Limit.
+When an individual cost limit is specified in Item B-2-a, he procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare sourced within the cost limit: limits for the waiver enrollment groups are implemented based on eligibility for each respective enrollment group, as follow ws: sllment Group 1: Cost Limit = \$12,000 offinent Group 1: Cost Limit = \$12,000 filment Group 2: Cost Limit = \$15,000 ollment Group 3: Cost Limit = \$30,000 (living with family/natural supports) OR \$45,000 (living independently in partment owned/rented by the person) • Enro llment Group 4: Cost Limit = \$65,000 OR \$100,000 (if exceptional behavioral/needs) - En rollment Group 5: Cost Limit = \$22,000 prioritization used for the waiting list indicates the services which the person is likely to need and gives an initial on of who is likely not to need to exceed the cost limit. people's ducation done prior to enrollment lays out the various services available and how they can be used to meet s needs in the most cost-effective ways, thus ensuring needs can be addressed both effective and cost-effectively, 1 g most all individuals to be served within the cost limit. lanning team understands the limitation and will not proceed, without requesting prior authorization for services sof the cost limit (as described in section B.2.c below), if the cost of the most cost-effective services necessary to individual's needs will exceed the limit.
+There is also flexibility for specific services selected, and the scope of erage most often will allow the planning team develop a plan within the individual cost limit.
+CP is assessed for cost and assistance with appropriately revising the plan in a way that is acceptable to the al will be provided to the planning team if it exceeds the limit. f.For inc dividuals with plans that include services subject to rate increases in a future waiver renewal or amendment ion, if the individual cost limit will be exceeded due to the rate increases, and not because additional services are r additional units of service for services already in the plan are added, the cost limit may be exceeded by the of the calculated rate increases to accommodate the impact of these rate increases for as long as this continues to ssary to ensure no reduction in service utilization must occur if there has been no reduction in assessed need. event institutionalization, the planning team can request prior authorization for services in excess of the cost limit ribed in section B.2.c below) if those services are both effective and the most cost-effective in meeting the c.
 Participant Safeguards.
 When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (check each that applies):